PeterCamilleri/CX16/docs/proc_grammar.md

 ### Parser level specifications

 This is the top level language parser.
 It is at this level that the connection between source parsing and code generation is made.
+Note that "predefined" refers to an entity the is part of the _proc_ language specification.

 <pre><code>program     &rarr; "program" identifier ";" (consts | types | vars | proc)* block "."